damianhakert/damianhakert.github.io/source/_posts/2014-09-22-gitlab-7-dot-3-released-with-performance-improvements.markdown

 Previously on a push that contained 1 thousand branches GitLab would create 1 thousand workers.

-That would take some time to process during which GitLab could slow down.
+That would take some time to process during which other background tasks would be queued.

 With the changes introduced in GitLab 7.3, a single push will only create a single worker which will handle all branches.